 Nolan’s grand vision made me feel small again.
 I was captivated by the film’s sheer audacity, misty-eyed in pure childlike wonder.
 Movies have the power to transport audiences to other realities.
 They offer, in essence, a momentary escape.
 Nolan completely convinced me that I’d left this world.

 Interstellar is an odyssey into the unknown, but it’s also a tale about the transcendent power of human connection.
 The film confronts the inevitability of death with an inspired and hopeful eye, and its genuineness carries the weight of its sound and fury.
 For Christopher Nolan, the secret to touching the viewer’s heart was somewhere in the stars.
+You can find more movies like Interstellar on this site if you enjoyed this movie so much.

 Movie Verdict: Win